hpn33/landlearn/README.md

 train area: this accesable from word section and this is for train over words ( by different mode - train all - review knowlage - search over unknow word )

+next plan:
+a way to learning - learn word by more usablity ( common use ) and with any level few text to read and underestand have much word know

 ## the step of project